The Healthy Church Model captures our vision for our life and work together, both as a diocese and at the local church level.

 A community where individuals are developing in their faith and using their gifts for the good of all.

-Being a disciple of Christ is a journey of growth and development.
+Being a disciple of Christ is a journey of growth and development as we are formed for mission.
 Growing in Christ requires individual commitment as well as a supportive and collaborative environment in which to discover and offer our gifts to the community.

 Leaders need to be trained and empowered for ministry and supported to develop their skills and resilience in an ongoing way.